Swrve/rate-limited-logger/README.md

 means it should be comprehensible, easy to predict, and familiar to many users, unlike more complex adaptive rate limits.

+RateLimitedLogger wraps your existing SLF4J loggers, so should be easy to plug into existing Java code.

+## Thread-Safety

 The RateLimitedLogger library is thread-safe.

-RateLimitedLogger wraps your existing SLF4J loggers, so should be easy to plug into existing Java code.
+Under heavy load, though, it is possible for more log messages to be exceeded than the limit specifies, for a short period after the limit is exceeded (typically on the order of a duration of a few milliseconds).

 ## Binaries: